-The Bank's core values (the Cornerstones) were introduced in 2012 and are:
+The Bank's core values (the Cornerstones), which were introduced in 2012 and further amended in 2021, are:

+- We find solutions.

 - We make a difference.

 - We say what we mean.

 - We get things done.

 The Cornerstones guide the Bank in everything it says and does, particularly in its interaction with its main stakeholders: customers, employees, society and investors.